 How to Grow Parsnips in Winter

 Parsnips prefer sunny areas of the garden with fertile, deep, well-draining soil.
 Parsnips are nearly always grown from seed.
 To guarantee germination, always use a fresh pack of seeds since parsnips lose their viability rapidly after about a year.
 It’s also advisable to soak the seeds overnight to hasten germination.

-Plant parsnip seeds in the spring when soil temperatures are 55-65 F. (13-18 C.).
+Plant parsnip seeds in the spring when soil temperatures are 55 to 65 degrees F. (13-18 C.).
 Incorporate plenty of organic matter into the soil and an all-purpose fertilizer.
-Keep the seedbed evenly moist and be patient; parsnips can take over 2 weeks to germinate.
+Keep the seedbed evenly moist and be patient; parsnips can take over two weeks to germinate.
 When the seedlings are about 6 inches (15 cm.) in height, thin them to 3 inches (8 cm.) apart.

 High summer temperatures reduce growth, decrease quality, and cause bitter roots.
 To protect the plants from higher temps, apply organic mulches such as grass clippings, leaves, straw, or newspapers.
 Mulches will cool the soil and reduce water stress, resulting in happier parsnips.